 Water jets shoot three stories high as rhythmic cascading arcs swirl from the center of a circular lake towards the outer edges.
 Eager crowds gather at the water’s edge to catch a glimpse of the aquatic ensemble, jumping back at the last minute in case they unwittingly become part of the show.
 A central column of water explodes upwards birthing a majestic rainbow foaming in the sun, all timed to perfection as an orchestral medley joins in with the extravagant daily display.
 Classical power ballads eject from industrial speakers hidden all over Yinhe square, and through the spray and mist hulks Tianjin’s monolithic Grand Theatre, an architectural masterpiece in concrete design, housing not only a 3600 seat theatre but a state of the art concert house, too.

 I try again, this time with a healthy dose of Charades.
-Eventually he seems to understand and, smiling back, elicits a weak groan as he sits down muttering deadlines and workloads.
-I’ve evidently arrived at a busy time, so, apologetically, start to roll my image back up.
-My last hope dashed by an unfinished, life-sized portrait of Mao.
+He seems to understand and smiling back elicits a weak groan as he sits down muttering deadlines and workloads.
+I’ve evidently arrived at a busy time so, apologetically, start to roll the image back up – my last hopes dashed by a life-sized portrait of Mao.

 Castle In The SkyBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Tianjin

 Yet not all was as it seemed.
 In the far corner of the living room, a room which I had, up until this point, assumed only contained two people, a grating noise emanated through the awkward silence and dust motes danced and shook as a piece of wall moved towards us.
 A fake wall.